Campionnn/Hollower/README.md

 * Remove fog so you can see as far as your render distance

 ### Planned/Work in Progress
-* Menu to save/manage multiple routes so you can easily edit or copy them
 * Visualizing reachable gemstones from each node
 * Render a plane to visualize where the magma field starts (maybe not necessary)
-* Automatically create very optimized routes using given parameters similar to [seafoam](https://astanik.dev/seafoam/) but better (probably far future)
+* Automatically generate optimized routes from scratch using given parameters similar to [seafoam](https://astanik.dev/seafoam/) but better (probably far future)
 * Highlight selected nodes in the route a different color for organization
 * Commands for route management
 * Keybind/command to set block below current position and add it to the route